 Overall, it is important to provide a balanced diet for your goldfish that includes a variety of foods.
 It is also important to avoid overfeeding, as this can lead to health problems.

-Some popular brands of goldfish food include Hikari and algae wafers, but there are many other options available as well.
+Some popular brands of goldfish food include Hikari and Tetra, but there are many other options available as well.

 Amount and Frequency